BioComputingUP/STRPsearch/README.md

 - [ ] Fix usage
 - [ ] Fix installation with pip
-- [ ] Include -h and -v options
+- [x] Include -h and -v options
-- [ ] Remove need to specify if structure exists
+- [x] Remove need to specify if structure exists
 - [ ] Make keep tempfiles optional
+- [x] Implement functionality with supplied directory
+- [x] Implement functionality with PDB download
+- [ ] Implement functionality with AlphaFold download

+## New bugs found
+- Supplying .cif files returns ```The query file format is ambiguous for query XXXX.cif_U```.
+The added **_U** I do not know why or how it happens.

 ## Getting Started